utdata/icj-class/00_start_a_project.md

 # How to start a project

 A cheatsheet and lesson on how to start a new project from scratch for Intro to Coding for Journalists.
 Students may use this in the early weeks of the class to create projects.

-(Later on in the semester, we'll modify this for specific projects.)
+Starting a new project with `degit` is at the bottom.

 ## Overview of the steps

 These are the overall steps in case you just need reminders of the order.
 A more detailed breakdown is below.

 - Create a new folder for your project inside your `icj` folder.
 (You can use your regular computer operating system to do this.)
 - Launch VS Code.
+- Use **File > New Window** to open a fresh window.
-Use **Open folder** to then find and choose your new folder.
+- Use **Open folder** to then find and choose your new folder.
 - Create a `README.md` file.
   - Using Markdown, add a headline with the project name.
 Add text with your name and the due date of the project.
 - Create a `.gitignore` file.
   - Use [gitignore.io](https://www.gitignore.io/) to create the contents of your gitignore file.
-Use the values "VisualStudioCode", "macOS" and "Windows".
+Use the values "macOS", "Windows" and "VisualStudioCode" and Create.
 Copy the contents into the file you created.
 - Commit your local files.
 In your Terminal do the following:
   - `git init` to initialize git.
   - `git add .` to add all the files to stage.
   - `git commit -m "initial commit"` to commit the files.
-- Go to Github.com and add **New Repository**.
+- Go to Github.com and add a **New Repository**.
   - Name it the same as your local folder.
   - DO NOT include the README or .gitignore files.
 - Once created, review the lines of code Github suggests:
   - Find the line that starts `git remote add origin` and copy that line.
 - Back in VS Code:
-  - Enter that copied line in your Terminal and use it.
+  - Enter that copied line in your Terminal and run it.
 - Do `git push origin master` to push you local code to Github.

 You are now ready to complete the rest of the assignment.
 You can use the git cycle to commit any further changes.

 ## The git cycle

+As you work through the project, use the git cycle to save your code to your local machine, then push those changs to Github.

 - `git status` tells you where you are in the it cycle.
 - `git add .` adds all changed files into your stage
-- `git commit -m "Your message"` commits your changes locally.
+- `git commit -m "Your message"` commits your changes to your computer.
 - `git push origin master` pushes your local changes to Github.

-## Details on starting a new project
+## A very detailed version of starting a new project

+This is the same as above, but with more detail, description and visuals.

 ### Create your project folder

 I find it easiest to create the folder using your computer's operating system: [macOS](https://support.apple.com/guide/mac-help/organize-files-using-folders-mh26885/mac) | [Windows](https://www.laptopmag.com/articles/create-new-folder-windows-10).

-Create this folder inside you `Documents/icj` so you always know where your code is.
+Create this folder inside you `Documents/icj` so you always know where your code is for this class.

 - The assignment will guide you on how to name the folder.
 - Always start the folder name with your own name.